An Invitation to REMEMBER Some traditions are meant to last

 2. Handwritten letters require effort.

-Compared to typing a text message, writing a letter requires time to write and mail.
+Compared to typing a text message, writing a letter requires time to compose and mail.
 Searching for the perfect greeting card or choosing the right stationery, then physically writing your words and stamping and sending your letter, lets the recipient know he or she is worth your time and effort.

 3. Handwritten letters are timeless.

-For invitations that leave a lasting impression, please contact:
+For invitations that leave a lasting impression, please contact: By Invitation Only at 661-388-5699.
+You can also visit the website at www.finesocialpaper.com.

 ADVERTISE WITH US